 Strategies to learn how to get rid of fear

 A therapist might make use of the following strategies to help you learn how to overcome the fear that continues to interfere with the quality of your life:

-- Relaxation which tends to be specific to each individual, focusses on calming down the mind and body so that it is better equipped to deal with threats and stressors
+- Relaxation which tends to be specific to each individual, focuses on calming down the mind and body so that it is better equipped to deal with threats and stressors

-You could also consider taking up e-therapy with a counselor online or computer-aided psychological therapy as an effective option.
+You could also consider taking up e-therapy with a counsellor online or computer-aided psychological therapy as an effective option.

 - Teaching about anxiety

 - Relaxation training such as progressive muscle relaxation and isometric relaxation